DamonOehlman/prowebapps-code/README.md

 __NOTE:__ The **original source code for the book has been preserved in the [at-print](https://github.com/DamonOehlman/prowebapps-code/tree/at-print) branch** and can be referenced there.

+## Getting Started

+Working through this repository of examples assumes that we have a common base set of tools.
+Each of the tools required is available on all platforms and high level installation instructions are available in the [Setup Guide](SETUP.md).

 ## Suggestions and Feedback

 While the [at-print](https://github.com/DamonOehlman/prowebapps-code/tree/at-print) branch represents what was printed with the book and will remain static, this branch can evolve in response to your [suggestions](https://github.com/DamonOehlman/prowebapps-code/issues).
 Obviously we can't please everyone, but we try and get it right for most.